Vulnware/SurrealPy/README.md

 # SurrealPy
- A SurrealDb client for python
+ An UnOfficial SurrealDb http client for python